Skip to main content

 • Bring a passport-size photo (4x6 cm) and a photocopy of your passport bio page and entry stamp

-• If you need more than 60 days in Thailand, consider applying for a tourist visa at the Thai Embassy in Abu Dhabi before your trip
+• If you need more than your maximum visa-exempt stay in Thailand, consider applying for a tourist visa at the Thai Embassy in Abu Dhabi before your trip

 Practical Travel Tips for Filipinos Visiting Thailand from Dubai